utilForever/RosettaStone/Documents/PullRequests.md

 ### Step 3: Branch

 To keep your development environment organized, create local branches to hold your work.
-These should be branched directly off of the `master` branch.
+These should be branched directly off of the `main` branch.

 ```
-$ git checkout -b my-branch -t upstream/master
+$ git checkout -b my-branch -t upstream/main
 ```

 ## Making Changes